awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 If you do not provide a keypair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments** – Specify any optional arguments to pass to the worker node bootstrap script, such as extra kubelet arguments\.
 For more information, view the bootstrap script usage information at [https://github\.com/awslabs/amazon\-eks\-ami/blob/master/files/bootstrap\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)
    + **VpcId** – Enter the ID for the VPC that your worker nodes should launch into\.
-   + **Subnets** – Choose the subnets within the above VPC that your worker nodes should launch into\.
+   + **Subnets** – Choose the subnets within the preceding VPC that your worker nodes should launch into\.
 If you are launching worker nodes into only private subnets, do not include public subnets here\.

 1. On the **Options** page, you can choose to tag your stack resources\.
 Choose **Next**\.